-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 117 governing Transcendental Meditation coverage policy, effective March 7, 2026.
-Medicare does not cover TM or TM training under any indication.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 117 covering Transcendental Meditation, effective March 7, 2026.
+CMS does not cover TM or TM training under Medicare — and billing it anyway puts you on the wrong side of a claim denial.

 Field Detail